klbailey/Django/README.md

 When the link is clicked then it should redirect to a different template with the user information.

 **Assignment 8:**
-Many To ONe Relationship Assignment
+Many To One Relationship Assignment